All Episodes

 And that's what Fox covers, covers stories that other folks don't want to touch.

-Uh that there was been a virtual blackout on CNN and MSNBC and other outlets not covering that story.
+There's been a virtual blackout on CNN and MSNBC and other outlets not covering that story.

-She goes, How is that not a story?
+She goes, how is that not a story?

 And that's not the point at all.

-The point is that this was something that could have been prevented if people followed the letter of the law and they didn't, and the school board should be held accountable, and it's it's a story that absolutely should be covered heavily, and it is not because that's how political things have come.
+The point is that this was something that could have been prevented if people followed the letter of the law and they didn't.

-We cherry pick our outrage now.
+We cherry-pick our outrage now.

-Um I'm actually very cool with that, but I actually think at the end of the day, he makes my point.
+But I actually think at the end of the day, he makes my point.

 At the end of the day, he is hypocritical.